MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 keywords: Data analytics
 ---

-### <a name="ContactMe"></a>Contact Me
-Email: mingyuhui.liu@yahoo.com or janeliu@gwmail.gwu.edu
-Tel: +1 919 699 9657

 ### <a name="Bio"></a>Bio
 Mingyuhui Liu(Jane) is an MS candidate in Data Analytics in GWU.
 She is also holding a Master's Degree in Environmental Management from Duke University, and a Bachelor's degree in Mechanical Engineering from Xi'an Jiaotong University, Xi'an, China.

-Jane is actively seeking for internship/full-time opportunities in consulting or financial industries in US or China area.

-Jane's main interest lies in using her data analytics skill to succeed in consulting or financial services.
+Jane's main interest lies in using her data analytics skillz to succeed in consulting or financial services.
+And now she is actively seeking for internship/full-time opportunities in consulting or financial industries in US or China area.

+For more information, please go to "About", or simply click on the following links!

 <div class="navbar">
   <div class="navbar-inner">